When AI Applies for the Job: Cybersecurity Starts Before Day One

 • Hiring managers who know how to spot inconsistencies or red flags in interviews.

-• Recruiters trained to verify digital identities and detect suspicious patterns.
+• Recruiters are trained to verify digital identities and detect suspicious patterns.

 • Employees who are empowered to report anomalies without fear or friction.